-If you are interested in purchasing a licensing agreement to use the RS14, please Contact Us.
+If you would like to purchase a licensing agreement to use the RS14 in your research, please click here.

 Researchers frequently prefer shorter instruments when available to reduce participant burden and increase response.
 With this in mind, in 2009 I developed a shorter 14-item resilience assessment derived from the original Resilience Scale called the RS14.

 I did several large surveys before making this instrument available to other researchers.
 The original Resilience Scale and the RS14 are strongly correlated (r = 0.97, p>0.001).
 The Resilience Core (5 essential characteristics constituting resilience) are represented in the RS14.

 Cronbach’s alpha ranges from .89 to .96.

 In the ten years since the RS14 was made available to researchers, its construct validity has been evaluated using content analysis, known groups, convergent/discriminant studies, correlation studies, factor analysis, pretest-posttest intervention studies, similar to the Resilience Scale.
 A review of the Bibliography on this website will demonstrate the wide range of studies that have established the construct validity for the RS14.

 As with the Resilience Scale, we have learned that resilience (measured by the RS14) is positively associated with self-esteem, active coping, forgiveness, health promotion, family health, psychological well-being, sense of community, social support, sense of coherence, healthy lifestyle behaviors, self-care during chronic illness, purpose in life, self-transcendence, religiosity, optimism, high physical function, spiritual well-being, goal achievement, and many other positive qualities.